stetson06/tester-repository1/2022-01-23-causal-impact.md

 ci = CausalImpact(causal_impact_df, pre_period, post_period)
 ```
 <br>
-We can use the created object (called ci above) to examine & plot the results.
+We can use the created object (called ci above) to examine and plot the results.

 ___
 <br>